 - When the pasta is done, start counting, reserve 1 cup of the water, then drain well.

 - Add the pasta to the egg mixture and lift and turn the pasta until the eggs are cooked and the sauce is rich and silky.
-If it is getting to thick, add a teaspoon of the cooking water.
+If it is getting to thick, add a tablespoon of the cooking water.
+Keep turning and adding until the pasta has a thin coating of 'sauce'.

 - Season your dish with freshly cracked black pepper and serve immediately.